 - sand successively with various grits for a minute or two per grit

-- I typically use a sequence something like the following and the whole process can take 15 to 20 minutes or even a little more depending on how hard the wood is and how good a job I'm doing
+- I typically use a sequence something like the following and the whole process takes 10 to 20 minutes (generally more like 10 to 15) or even a little more depending on how hard the wood is and how good a job I'm doing

 - 60 or 80